 Today’s ‘Middy’ is a registered charity and all activities are carried out by volunteers.
 The Mid-Suffolk Light Railway Museum is just off the A140 14 miles from Ipswich and 28 miles from Norwich.
 Look for the Mendlesham TV mast and then follow the brown signs.

-We are open from 10.30am to 5pm from 30th May to 5th September on Sunday’s and Bank Holidays.
+We are open from 10.30am to 4.30pm Easter Weekend 17th and 18th April and then from 28th May to 4th September on Sundays and Bank Holidays.

 On site facilities

 At Brockford there is a collection of standard guage locomotives and rolling stock.
 The museum exhibition hall is home to a collection of smaller artefacts, documents and models which together tell the story of the building, operation and decline of the ‘Middy’.
 You will find photographic displays which span the ‘Middy’s’ existence from the earliest days to the present.
 From time to time special themed exhibitions are staged often in connection with a special event.
 Many of the photographs displayed are the work of the celebrated railway photographer Dr. Ian C. Allen and the museum building is named after him.